rahildoshi97/pymatlib/paper/paper.md

 PyMatLib is an extensible, open-source Python library that streamlines the definition and use of material properties in numerical simulations.
-The library allows researchers to define complex material behaviors in simple human-readable YAML files, which are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
+The library allows researchers to define complex material behaviors-ranging from simple constants to experimental data -in human-readable YAML configuration files.
+These are automatically converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
 PyMatLib supports both pure metals and alloys, offers six different property definition methods, and intelligently manages dependencies between different material properties.
-It is designed for high-performance computing applications, and serves as a seamless bridge between experimental data and numerical simulation.
+It is designed for high-performance computing applications, and serves as a seamless bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.

 # Statement of Need